Section A Your Contract with DHS

 - Sell your facility (change of ownership),

-- Close your facility,
+- Close your facility, or

 - Change of contract signor or responsible person to obligate the business.

 Changes in business entity, facility status, or ownership are considered coordinated changes and require a new license, new stars certification, and a new contract.
 You must contact your licensing specialist to apply for a new license and stars.
-You must contact AFS Child Care Subsidy to apply for a new contract.
-For these types of coordinated changes, the new license, stars, and contract begin dates must occur on the first day of the same month to prevent payment problems.
-This is why it is important for you to contact your licensing specialist and AFS Child Care Subsidy as soon as possible to coordinate the effort.
+You must contact Child Care Subsidy to apply for a new contract.
+For these types of coordinated changes, the new license, stars, and contract begin dates must occur on the first day of a future month to prevent payment problems.
+This is why it is important for you to contact your licensing specialist and Child Care Subsidy as soon as possible to coordinate the effort.

 IMPORTANT: The contract terminates immediately when a facility is sold or the owner dies.
 The new owner is responsible for getting a new contract if interested in receiving subsidy payments.